friuns2/BlackFriday-GPTs-Prompts/gpts/competitive-analysis-generator.md

 Now ask me about my product, or my main competitor.
 ```

+## Welcome Message
+Sure, can you tell me more about your product or your main competitor?

 ## Conversation

 **ASSISTANT**: Sure, can you tell me more about your product or your main competitor?